Eating Disorders Program

 - Nutritional counseling, occupational therapy, massage therapy, nursing care, medical stabilization and psychiatric treatment are also provided.

 - All meals during treatment time are provided on-site and prepared by a chef.
-All meals have a dietitian and mental health counselor present.
+All meals have a dietitian and behavioral health therapist present.

-- Parents/caregivers will join treatment and meals on Wednesdays and Saturdays.
+- Parents/caregivers will join treatment and meals on Tuesdays and Wednesdays.
 Meals are provided for up to two additional family members.

 - Patients are provided time to complete schoolwork daily.
 An education coordinator is on site to assist with school needs.